WordPress rescue from a failed agency: a senior developer checklist

-Custom Craft CMS development, rescue projects, and ongoing maintenance.
-Sites that are fast, flexible, and straightforward to manage.
+Custom Craft CMS development, rescue projects and ongoing maintenance.
+Sites that are fast and straightforward to manage.

 Custom Craft sites designed around your content model.
 Entry types, Matrix fields, and templates structured for how your team actually works.